-Rainbow Class is made up of seven pupils, aged between six and eight.
-Our current class includes pupils from upper KS1 and lower KS2.
-Our pupils have a range of complex medical needs, such as Cerebral Palsy, Epilepsy, Chromosome Duplications and Complex Cardiac Abnormalities.
-In addition, a number of pupils also have a visual impairment.
+Rainbow Class is made up of seven pupils, aged between five and nine.
+Our current class includes pupils from lower KS1 to lower KS2.
+Our pupils have a range of complex medical needs, such as Cerebral Palsy, Epilepsy, Chromosome Duplications and rare genetic disorders.
+In addition, a number of pupils also have sensory impairments such as visual and hearing.

-We are a mobile class, though some of our pupils may use a wheelchair to assist with prolonged periods of standing and/or access to learning.
+Our class is made up of pupils who are mobile and pupils who use wheelchairs to assist with support and posture, prolonged periods of standing and/or access to learning.
 We support and develop the physical needs of our pupils through supported standing, following personalised physio programmes, as well as access to Hydrotherapy and Rebound sessions weekly.